JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/working_with_text.md

 * If a [`DataContext`](%gh-ic%/platform/core-ui/src/openapi/actionSystem/DataContext.java) object is available: `CommonDataKeys.EDITOR.getData(context);`
 * If only a `Project` object is available, use `FileEditorManager.getInstance(project).getSelectedTextEditor()`

-### Obtaining a Caret Model and Selection
+### Getting a Caret Model and Selection

 After making sure a project is open, and an instance of the `Editor` is obtained, we need to check if any selection is available.
 The [`SelectionModel`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/editor/SelectionModel.java) interface is accessed from the `Editor` object.
-Determining whether some text is selected is accomplished by calling the `SelectionModel.hasSelection()` method.
+Determining whether some text is selected is achieved by calling the `SelectionModel.hasSelection()` method.
 Here's how the `EditorIllustrationAction.update(AnActionEvent event)` method should look:

 ```java